 A number of tests are designated as Medicare limited coverage tests.
 Medicare will only reimburse providers for these tests based on a limited list of diagnostic reasons and frequency limitations.
 The limited tests and the covered diagnoses are published by CMS and are called National Coverage Determinations (NCD).
 Our local Medicare contractor also has published additional Local Coverage Determinations (LCD).
 An ABN (Advance Beneficiary Notice of Noncoverage) should be collected for any patient with frequency limited testing or with a diagnosis that is not listed in the NCD/LCD policy.
-ABN forms may be obtained from laboratory Client Services.
-By signing an ABN, the patient indicates that he or she is responsible to pay for the tests if Medicare denies payment.
-The National and Local Coverage Determinations are listed below.
-Please note: tests done for screening, investigative or research purposes will not be covered by Medicare.
+By signing an ABN, the patient indicates that he or she is responsible to pay for the tests if Medicare denies payment Tests done for screening, investigative or research purposes will not be covered by Medicare.
 Medicare never covers the General Health Panel.